codalogic/cl-json-pull/README.md

 `true`.
 Numerical values equal to `0` will yield `false` and non-zero values will yield `true`.

+The `Parser::skip()` method skips the rest of an object or array.
+It is used to easily ignore the contents of objects or arrays you are not interested in.

 To create a `Parser` object on which `Parser::get()` can be called, it is necessary to create an object that derives from the `Reader` class.
 The supplied derivations are `ReaderMemory`, `ReaderString` and `ReaderFile`, which read from memory, a